lobut/portfolio-allocation/README.md

 I chose to use the Test Data Builder Pattern for readability for added code complexity when writing.

-I foregone writing tests for the Domain object calculations as they were trivial and were testing by the higher-level tests.
+I have foregone writing tests for the Domain object calculations as they were trivial and were testing by the higher-level tests.

 `Moq` just a testing framework I was familiar with as well.
 It had no specific advantage over others I required.
 I did initially write my own test doubles but found the readability waned.

 If there were a UI I would have written an end-to-end test.
 As there wasn't, the closest I could do would be the `Refinitiv.PortfolioAllocation.Domain.Tests` tests.

 `_sut` is a standard I used to use which means system under test.
-You can derive the name by the assembly and name of the class._
+You can derive the name by the assembly and name of the class.

 #### More